Coinbase reference price set at $250 per share ahead of Nasdaq debut

+BusinessCoinbase reference price set at $250 per share ahead of Nasdaq debut

-NEW YORK (Reuters) - Nasdaq on Tuesday set a reference price of $250 per share for Coinbase Global Inc, projecting a value for the largest U.S. cryptocurrency exchange at $49.19 billion ahead of its landmark stock market debut on Wednesday.
+Nasdaq on Tuesday set a reference price of $250 per share for Coinbase Global Inc (COIN.O), projecting a value for the largest U.S. cryptocurrency exchange at $49.8 billion ahead of its landmark stock market debut on Wednesday.

 The reference price is not an offering price for investors to purchase shares, but rather a benchmark for performance when the stock starts trading the exchange on Wednesday.